 iPhone 12 mini vs iPhone 11 display

-- 5.4" OLED vs 6.1" LCD
+5.4" OLED vs 6.1" LCD

 2340 x 1080 pixels vs 828 x 1792 pixels

-- 477 PPI vs 324 PPI
+477 PPI vs 324 PPI

 1200 nits vs 625 nits

-naming scheme suggests, that's actually the smallest member in Apple's 2020 iPhone crop, as it intros a brand new 5.4" form factor that makes it the smallest iPhone with a notch.
+Just as the iPhone 12 mini naming scheme suggests, that's actually the smallest member in Apple's 2020 iPhone crop, as it intros a brand new 5.4" form factor that makes it the smallest iPhone with a notch.

-that has a 4.7" screen, and is intended for those who long for the days of powerful compact iPhones.
+It is even smaller than the iPhone SE that has a 4.7" screen, and is intended for those who long for the days of powerful compact iPhones.
 The iPhone 12 looks rightfully diminutive next to the iPhone 11 but the screen diagonal is not the only difference between the iPhone 12 mini and iPhone 11, as there is also notch shrinkage.

 A while back, famed Apple analyst Ming-Chi Kuo predicted that the compact 5.4-inch iPhone 12 mini will have a "slightly narrower notch area for displaying the information well in the upper left and upper right corners."
 There you have it, all those rumors about a smaller notch have been greatly exaggerated, with the exception of the iPhone 12.
 Why?
-Apple needs to scale iOS 14 for the new 5.4" reality, too.
+Apple needed to scale iOS 14 for the new 5.4" reality, too.

 With new screen size come new display resolution responsibilities, and iOS 14 brings Apple's Display Zoom scaling for screens and resolutions smaller than the iPhone 11 Pro's 5.8" panel.
-Needless to say, only one notch-y phone fits that pattern, because Apple aims to scale iOS 14 for the new 1080p resolution on the 5.4" handset.
+Needless to say, there's only one notch-y phone fits that pattern, because Apple aims to scale iOS 14 for the new 1080p resolution on the 5.4" handset.
 That's the other notable iPhone 12 mini vs iPhone 11 display difference.